Iambizi/JavaScript-30/25 Event Capture- Propagation- Bubbling and Once/readme.md

 Capture allows you to run the function on the way down, rather than on the way up (one, two, three instead of three, two, one)

+#### stopPropagation():

-`stopPropagation()`: stop bubbling events up, and returns only what you clicked on.
+stop bubbling events up, and returns only what you clicked on.

-`capture: true/ false` : (3rd argument in an event listener event, callback function, options object) An options object that when set to true if your event listener listened for a click on an element it will return the 1st highest parent and stop there.
+#### `capture: true/ false`

+(3rd argument in an event listener event, callback function, options object) An options object that when set to true if your event listener listened for a click on an element it will return the 1st highest parent and stop there.

 When set to false along with `e.stopPropagation()` it will return only values for the individual element you clicked on.

-`Once: true/ false` : Another options object listens for an event then unbinds itself so it would be the same as saying:
+#### `Once: true/ false`

+Another options object listens for an event then unbinds itself so it would be the same as saying:

 ```javascript
 div.removeEventListener('click', logText)